Lee and Karen Duquette,

 sign: watch for horses and groundhogs crossing the streets

 Although a tram is available, the two RV Gypsies decided to drive their own truck on the 37-mile round-trip drive to Bryce Canyon's most popular viewpoints.
-It was a short walk from the parking lots to the view points, and the two RV Gypsies did NOT find it necessary to do any heavy duty hiking because it was a very hot day, although there are lots of hiking trails throughout Bryce Canyon National Park.
+It was a short walk from the parking lots to the view points, and Lee Duquette did NOT want to do any heavy duty hiking because it was a very hot day, although there are lots of hiking trails throughout Bryce Canyon National Park.

 sign: Sunrise Point, elevation 8015